isomerpages/moe-sls/_teacher-user-guide/Assign/Allow Students to Share Assignments.md

 </ul>
 </li>
 <li><p>From the Assignments page, click the <strong>Overflow</strong> (<strong>3-dot</strong> icon) on the Assignment Card, followed by <strong>Manage</strong>.</p>
-<p> Note: Sharing Permissions cannot be revoked once set.
+	<p><u>Note</u>: Sharing Permissions cannot be revoked once set.
 It is recommended that teachers turn Sharing Permissions on only after all students have attempted all questions in the assignment.</p>
 </li>
 <li><p>On the Assignment Settings subpage, select the <strong>Others</strong> tab.</p>
 <ul>